• Skip to primary navigation

 • Stirring frequently, let mixture bubble gently for 25-30 minutes - turning temperature down as needed - until apple is broken down.
 Set aside.

 • To make pastry, add almonds to a blender and blend to a fine flour.
-Pour into a large mixing bowl.
+Pour into a large bowl.

 • Do the same with oats and add to bowl.